tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 I guessed half of the people our age were trust fund kids he had grown up with, his inner circle.

 At that point, I was close to leaving.
 The wedding was set for 11:45, and I was hoping to get back to my hotel room and psyche myself up for what I was sure was going to be a night of hell.
-I was standing over the snacks table, picking at what a strawberry cupcake, when a voice sort of startled me.
-Coming from behind me, I wasn’t expecting it.
-Especially when the majority of the party had already decided I didn’t belong there.
 Before long, the wedding had finally arrived, the sky was perfect oblivion which Astrid had hoped for, meaning a moonlit ceremony, and I was trying and failing to suppress the urge, once slightly on the tipsy side, to pull my best friend aside and demand that she called the whole thing off.

 Because it was stupid.
 It was fucking stupid, and old Astrid wouldn’t have even liked it.

 She would have raised her eyebrows at everything being so perfectly placed, and the handwritten notes on each table.
 I refused to get ready with the other girls, after walking in to find one of them mocking my lisp.

 The dress was beautiful.
 I did a little squee moment in the mirror.
-I thought the flower crown’s to go with the dresses for both bridesmaid and groomsmen would be kind of over the top, but I was wrong.
+I thought the flower crown’s to go with the dresses for both the bridesmaid and groomsmen would be kind of over the top, but I was wrong.

 I guess what I wasn’t expecting was for the wedding to be… spread out? is that the right word?

 What I mean is, we didn’t have to sit down.